On Graph Odd Edge-Colorings and Odd Edge-Coverings: Some Special Cases

+\begin{coro} Let $G$ be a connected graph with an internal even vertex $v$ that is incident to an odd-sized bouquet.
+Then $G$ is either odd $3$-edge-colorable or admits an odd $4$-edge-coloring with color set $\{1,2,3,4\}$ such that the color $4$ is used only on some edge $e$ whose endvertices are incident with a common color $c\in\{1,2,3\}$. \end{coro}

+\begin{proof} In view of the second part of Theorem~\ref{Pyber_4}, we may assume that $v(G)$ is odd.
+Thus $G-v$ is a connected graph of even order.
+Take a spanning odd coforest $K$ of $G-v$, and color $E(K)$ by $1$.
+Consider the graph $H=G\backslash E(K)$.
+Since Lemma~\ref{feedback} applies to $H$, take an odd-$3$-edge-coloring of $H$ with color set $\{2,3,4\}$ such that the color class $E_4\subseteq\{e\}$, where $e$ is an edge as described in Lemma~\ref{feedback}.
+Noting that $e\in E(G-v)$, the color $1$ appears at both endvertices of $e$. \end{proof}

+Next, we consider reduced graphs with some particular vertices.
 The following two lemmas are based on Corollary 3.3 and Lemma 3.4 in~\cite{petruvsevski2018odd}, respectively.

-\begin{lemma} Let $G$ be a connected graph, and let $v$ and $w$ be odd vertices such that $w\in N_G''(v)$.
-If $v$ is an internal vertex of $G$ and $w$ is an internal vertex of $G-v$, then there exists an edge $f$ such that $G \backslash \{f\}$ admits an odd $3$-edge-coloring. \end{lemma}
+\begin{lemma} Let $G$ be a reduced connected graph, and let $v$ and $w$ be odd vertices such that $w\in N_G''(v)$.
+If $v$ is an internal vertex of $G$ and $w$ is an internal vertex of $G-v$, then there exists an edge $f$ such that $G \backslash \{f\}$ admits an odd $3$-edge-coloring with a common color appearing at both endvertices of $f$. \end{lemma}